Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Power Scaling Laws and Near-field Behaviors

 with $\mathrm{SNR}_{\mathrm{mMIMO}}$ given in \eqref{eq:SNR_mMIMO_general}.
 The equality holds if and only if the vectors $[|{h_1}| , \ldots, |{h_N}|]^{\Ttran}$ and $[|{g_1}| , \ldots, |{g_N}|]^{\Ttran}$ are parallel. \end{proposition} \begin{IEEEproof} The inequality is a direct application of H\"older's inequality, followed by computing the total channel gains of the two links using Proposition~\ref{prop:SNR-mMIMO2}. \end{IEEEproof}

-Interestingly, the upper bound in \eqref{eq:SNR:IRS2-bound} is the product of the SNR in the mMIMO setup and the terms $ \mu^2$ and $\xi_{\delta,\omega,N}$, which are the fraction of power that is reflected by the IRS and the total channel gain from the IRS to the destination, respectively.
-None of the latter two terms can be larger than one; in particular, Section~\ref{sec:preliminaries} described that the value of $\xi_{\delta,\omega,N}$ must be below one (or rather $1/3$) due to the law of energy conservation.
-Therefore, Proposition~\ref{prop:IRS-upperbound} implicitly states that the IRS setup cannot achieve a higher SNR than the corresponding mMIMO setup, if the array sizes are equal.
+Interestingly, the upper bound in \eqref{eq:SNR:IRS2-bound} is the product of the SNR in the mMIMO setup and the term $\xi_{\delta,\omega,N}$, which is the total channel gain from the IRS to the destination.
+Section~\ref{planar_arrays} described that the value of $\xi_{\delta,\omega,N}$ must be below one (or rather $1/3$) due to the law of conservation of energy.
+Therefore, Proposition~\ref{prop:IRS-upperbound} implicitly states that the IRS-aided setup cannot achieve a higher SNR than the corresponding mMIMO setup, if the array sizes are equal.
 One way to interpret this result is that the IRS acts as an uplink mMIMO receiver that uses the receive combining $\vect{v} = \vect{\Theta}^{\Ttran} \vect{g}$, which has a different directivity than the channel $\vect{h}$, except when $[|{h_1}| , \ldots, |{h_N}|]^{\Ttran}$ and $[|{g_1}| , \ldots, |{g_N}|]^{\Ttran}$ are parallel vectors.
-In any case, it also incurs an additional SNR loss given by
+Moreover, it also incurs an additional SNR loss given by

-Similar conclusions hold when the IRS is compared to the mMIMO relay.
+Similar conclusions hold when the IRS is compared to the half-duplex mMIMO relay.
 To see this, assume for simplicity that the transmit power is the same in the two phases (i.e., $\Prelay = \Ptx$).
 In this case, we may equivalently rewrite \eqref{eq:SNR:IRS2-bound} as